Butterfly (Mariah Carey album): Singles

+25th anniversary

 In September 2022, for the album's twenty-fifth anniversary, Carey announced a deluxe reissue "with eight new bonus tracks from the Butterfly sessions".
 This was announced alongside merchandise, new vinyl releases, 4K remasters for music videos, and a documentary for the making of the "Honey" music video.

 Critical reception

 Butterfly garnered general acclaim from music critics.
 In The New Rolling Stone Album Guide, Arion Berger praised the album's producers and Carey's "more controlled" vocals.
 Berger noticed a connection between much of Carey's lyrics and her separation from Mottola.
 Jon Pareles, editor of The New York Times called Butterfly "a new turn" in Carey's career.
 He wrote, "Carey has sold tens of millions of albums by being the girl next door with the startling vocal range... but for most of "Butterfly" Carey turned her voice into an airy whisper, as if she would rather charm listeners" compared to over-powering them.
 Aside from commenting on its deviance from Carey's previous work, he noted songs in which Carey alludes to her failed marriage to Mottola, such as "Butterfly" and "Close My Eyes" which were both released on the album following the divorce with lyrics about letting love go and life struggles.
 Additionally he wrote, "Since Carey writes her own lyrics, fans might expect a glimpse of marital discord or pride in her new-found autonomy."
 David Browne from Entertainment Weekly gave Butterfly a B− in his review.
-Browne wrote: "In Breakdown, [Carey] demonstrates she can match the staccato, lite-reggae phrasing of her guests, two members of Bone Thugs-N-Harmony."
+Browne wrote: "In 'Breakdown', [Carey] demonstrates she can match the staccato, lite-reggae phrasing of her guests, two members of Bone Thugs-N-Harmony."
 He described an increased intimacy in the music but noted the arrangement made it difficult to hear the lyrics Carey was singing.
 "Butterfly is undeniably pleasant, with little of the all-conquering bombast usually associated with Carey.
 But it's also the last thing anyone would have expected from her: blandly self-effacing."